Mashu was established in 2017 by Creative Director Ioanna Topouzoglou. The label was conceptualised in the UK and produces all their bags in Greece.

-Ioanna being Greek herself, she wanted to support Greek artisans and enrich the local economy as well as promote Greek artisans through her products.
+Ioanna being Greek herself, wanted to support Greek artisans and enrich the local economy as well as promote Greek craftsmanship through her products.

 Ioanna received her Masters Degree in Sustainable Textile Design from UAL Chelsea College of Art which helped catapult Mashu.